 Successful digital entities go global; but most paths lead to a global entity built around the values of a single country, mindset and legal jurisdiction.
 Growth through federation ensures regional and local divergence is part of an organisation’s fabric.

-Media, more than most sectors, carries historical cultural baggage, and is vulnerable to manipulation and unconscious bias.
-Having the broadest team, community and advisor diversity isn’t box-ticking but an essential path to ensuring we understand and reflect our users.
-And where there are gaps, we need to ensure the channels for democratic engagement are fully open, well-maintained and work properly.
+Media, more than other industries, not only carries historical cultural baggage but is vulnerable to manipulation and unconscious bias.
+Having the broadest team, community and advisor diversity isn’t box-ticking but an essential path to ensuring we understand and reflect the world we exist in.
+And where there are gaps that can’t be filled internally, the channels for democratic engagement must be open, active and meaningful.

-Any system with the potential to increase online video consumption needs strong awareness of the related impacts of this across life-cycle from data-centres, CDNs, network infrastructure and playback devices, and a strategy to reduce and compensate for those impacts.
+Any system with the potential to increase online video consumption will most likely have a negative planetary impact.
+A focus on the CO2equiv, water, resource, land & energy impacts of online video across life-cycle from data-centres, CDNs, network infrastructure and playback devices – is essential to first assess, then reduce impacts and compensate for them.

 Open source offers transparency and open participation few organisations attempt, but with benefits rarely seen or enjoyed by non-coders.
 Can we bring this to an entire organisation?
 The collapse in confidence around consumed media and the rise in business models around disinformation, invites technology solutions that are not only open but transparent about their decisions, ownership, motivation and funding.

-Content identifiers could help facilitate automated systems of censorship by repressive regimes and entities seeking to silence criticism.
-We need to be proactive in standing against censorship, while balancing the social and legal responsibilities around privacy, disinformation, hate speech, and illegal content.
-Sometimes this could create conflicting priorities – which country’s definition of legal should be followed in a global decentralised registry?.
-We’re aware the answers may not be simple, but will need input from, and transparent discussion, with a range of voices, in particular those most impacted by the decisions.
+As well as helpful metadata, Content identifiers can (and do) facilitate automated systems of censorship by both repressive regimes and entities seeking to silence criticism.
+Any system using identifiers needs to balance being proactive against censorship, while balancing the legal and social responsibilities around privacy, disinformation, hate speech, and illegal content.
+Sometimes this could create conflicting priorities – which country’s definition of legal would be followed in a global decentralised registry?
+How would consensus be found, if it can be?
+We’re aware the search for answers in this will need input from, and transparent discussion, with a range of voices, in particular those most impacted by the decisions.
 If that can’t be offered because of gaps in language or expertise, then we shouldn’t be involved.

-There was no climate emergency or sweatshop factory labour before the innovation-led industrial revolution.
-As techologists neutrality is denial of the potential for harm in our work; neutral tech in an unjust world is a position.
-With open source the risks are higher – our work could be used to attack the ideals which we hold dearest: democracy, justice and the right of all humans to have a good, free and healthy life, in a sustainable relationship with our planet.
+As techologists neutrality is denial of the potential for harm in our work; ‘neutral’ tech in an unjust and unsustainable world protects not only the status quo, but the powerful entities with the resources to exploit that tech.
+With open source the risks are higher – our work can be used to attack the ideals which we care most about, so we need to be able to say them clearly.
+Technology needs to support democracy, justice and the right of all humans to have a good, free and healthy life, in a sustainable relationship with our planet and each other.
+If we can’t be sure our work is doing that, then we shouldn’t be doing it.